gaskyk/news_clustering/README.md

 ## How do I use this project?

-The following packages are required:
+The following Python packages are required:
 - feedparser
 - re
 - string